A review and retrospective of Five on a Treasure Island for the Commodore 64, release by Enigma Variations in 1992. It’s based on Enid Blyton’s book.

 Over in Ludlow at ZZAP!
 64, Ian Osborne thought it was a “good game but not a great one…the problems are interesting, imaginative, and set at the right level of difficulty, and it preserves the atmosphere of the original Enid Blyton books.”
 He marked it at 70%.

 Both reviews are for the disk version, which is clearly what was sent for review.
-However, it doesn’t appear either magazine was informed the tape version would not include the graphics, and it’s unclear whether either mag were aware of this.
+However, the more widely played tape version does not include the graphics, and it’s unclear whether either mag were aware of this.

-For reasons that aren’t too clear, the C64 version arrived quite a bit later than some of the other formats.
+The C64 version arrived quite a bit later than some of the other formats.
 It was reviewed in the winter of ’92, around the same time 8-bit software was vanishing from the high street.
-Distribution deals proved hard, so Enigma ended up selling copies via mail order.
+Distribution was getting hard, so Enigma ended up selling copies via mail order.
 Niche game format + £10.99 price tag + difficult to find equalled commercial disaster for the Famous Five.
 Just seven months later, Enigma sold the rights to Future Publishing who put the entire game on issue 24’s Power Pack.
 It gave the game immediate exposure to over 50,000 C64 folk, and an affectionate fanbase it would never have otherwise had.
 It was a hit with Commodore Format‘s readers: letters to the mag reveal they enjoyed the unusually slow pace and the gentle puzzles (and, yes, probably telling Timmy to “f*** off”).
 “How do I make friends with George?”, asks Hoppy in issue 27.
 “She always says ‘get lost’ or something like that.”
 Apparently, phone calls asking for help from readers besotted with the game began the same day the mag went on sale.

 If you do want the full solution, there’s one in issue 28 complete with a map.
 It’s worth giving it a good go with the help of the novel first, though, just to see how well the thing’s been executed and understands what you want to do.
 For all its limitations, this charming and good-natured adventure is about as Enid Blyton as it could have been.
 So remember not to swear.
 CF